scribe-org/Scribe-iOS/README.md

 - Adding support for more languages to Scribe-iOS [(see issues)](https://github.com/scribe-org/Scribe-iOS/issues)

-- Selecting a noun would display its gender in the preview bar [(see issue)]()

 - Localizing the Scribe app across various languages and regions [(see issues)](https://github.com/scribe-org/Scribe-iOS/issues)

-- Allowing words to be colored within preview texts such that the user will consistently see their gender [(see issue)]()

 - Exploring the possibility of translations [(see issue)]()